mpquinta/itinerary-creator/readme.md

 6. Create and add API key to secrets.sh file `export YELP_API_KEY=[API KEY]`
 7. Run secrets.sh file `source secrets.sh`

+# Preview
+[![user-homepage.png](https://i.postimg.cc/hvjMKCGT/user-homepage.png)](https://postimg.cc/1nkDHrw3)
+[![listing-page.png](https://i.postimg.cc/0jBnjp63/listing-page.png)](https://postimg.cc/K3tBs3Dr)
+[![edit-itinerary.png](https://i.postimg.cc/vBX3FRGG/edit-itinerary.png)](https://postimg.cc/wyyhLGtr)
+[![browse-existing-itineraries.png](https://i.postimg.cc/ZqmSNYnF/browse-existing-itineraries.png)](https://postimg.cc/68MgJXdy)

 # Improvements
 I plan on continuing to customize the application to include more features that will further streamline trip planning.

 Weather forecasting - Include weather information for selected date.
 This information can dictate what the user would like to do for the day - for example, if it was raining on a particular day, the user might decide to save outside activities for another day.

-# Screenshots
-[![user-homepage.png](https://i.postimg.cc/hvjMKCGT/user-homepage.png)](https://postimg.cc/1nkDHrw3)
-[![listing-page.png](https://i.postimg.cc/0jBnjp63/listing-page.png)](https://postimg.cc/K3tBs3Dr)
-[![edit-itinerary.png](https://i.postimg.cc/vBX3FRGG/edit-itinerary.png)](https://postimg.cc/wyyhLGtr)
-[![browse-existing-itineraries.png](https://i.postimg.cc/ZqmSNYnF/browse-existing-itineraries.png)](https://postimg.cc/68MgJXdy)